Getting a Survey – Surveys explained.

 The next step is to identify a house that is within the price range and to make an offer.
 If the offer is accepted you can then apply to the mortgage company for the finance, and at this point the lender will require a valuation survey to assure itself that the house is worth the asking price.

-The valuation survey will tell the potential purchaser nothing about the condition of the property and to avoid nasty and costly surprises later it is advisable to have the house properly surveyed.
+The valuation survey will not tell the potential purchaser anything about the condition of the property and to avoid nasty and costly surprises later it is advisable to have the house properly surveyed.

 This is part of the upfront expenses of buying a house since the purchaser has to pay for this work and there are several levels of survey to choose from: